Rapcampo/42_ft_printf/README.md

 # Conversions Breakdown

 For this projects there will be a detailed wiki style overview of how the function works (work in progress...).
-This detailed description is done with the porpuse of a better understanding of how each of this function works as well as the structure of their syntax.
+This detailed description is done with the porpuse of a better understanding of how each of these function works as well as the structure of their syntax.

 You have to implement the following conversions:
 - ✔️  %c Prints a single character;